Spanish (SPAN)

 SPAN 343.
 Hispanic Cultures through Literature III.
 4 Credits.

-Introduces students to a variety of texts written in the Hispanic world in their literary, artistic, and historical contexts, from the revolutionary wars to the Spanish Civil War.
+Introduces students to a variety of texts written in the Hispanic world in their literary, artistic, and historical contexts, from the revolutionary wars of the Nineteenth century to the Spanish Civil War.

 Course usage information